svylabs/stablebase/WHITEPAPER.md

 2. Savings Pool depositors in proportion to their stake.

 The fee is distributed in the following manner:
-1. Fees paid by Redemption Protected CDPs will be distributed to Reserve Pool(50%) and Savings Pool(50%).
+1. Fees paid by Redemption Protected CDPs will be distributed to Reserve Pool.
-2. Fees paid by Unprotected CDPs will be distributed to Savings Pool(50%) and Reserve Pool(50%).
+2. All fee paid by borrowings from Liquidity Pool goes to the Liquidity pool stakers.
+3. All redemption fee goes to Liquidity Pool stakers.
+3. Liquidation fee goes to the user that triggered Liquidation.

 ## Price Oracle
 StableBase also needs price oracle to get the latest price of the collateral asset, just like any other CDP protocol.
 StableBase plans to use Chainlink as the price oracle for various collateral assets.